-The results of NRS residue monitoring programmes reflect the patterns of use for registered pesticides and veterinary medicines throughout Australia.
+The results of NRS residue monitoring program reflect the patterns of use for registered pesticides and veterinary medicines throughout Australia.

-The NRS designs residue monitoring programmes in consultation with industry and the department’s Exports Division.
+The NRS designs residue monitoring program in consultation with industry and the department’s Exports Division.
 This includes consulting on:

 - sampling rates